You’ve been doing everything right.

 If you’re still using a personal email address (firstname.lastname@example.org) instead of your branded business email (email@example.com), you could be missing out on another way to make your emails instantly recognizable.

-While you may not always have room to inject your brand name into your subject line (the most effective subject lines are between 5-7 word or 30 characters or less), it might be worth trying if you think people are having trouble recognizing your emails.
+While you may not always have room to inject your brand name into your subject line (the most effective subject lines are between five to seven words or 30 characters or less), it might be worth trying if you think people are having trouble recognizing your emails.

 Here are a few simple ways to do it: